How To Use Python To Fake and Rotate User-Agents

 'X-Amzn-Trace-Id': 'Root=1-5ee7a417-97501ac8e10eb62866e09b9c'}}

-Ignore the X-Amzn-Trace-Id as it is not sent by Python Requests, instead generated by Amazon Load Balancer used by HTTPBin.
+Note: Ignore the X-Amzn-Trace-Id as it is not sent by Python requests but generated by the Amazon Load Balancer used by HTTPBin.

-To change the User-Agent using Python Requests, we can pass a dict with a key ‘User-Agent’ with the value as the User-Agent string of a real browser,
+To change the User-Agent requests in Python, you can pass a dictionary with a key ‘User-Agent’ with the value as the User-Agent string of a real browser.

 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/83.0.4103.97 Safari/537.36